Is your car an asset? Should you include it in your net worth calculation? How do you know what it’s worth and how much

 Your net worth equals your total liabilities subtracted from your total assets.
 Because your car is an asset, include it in your net worth calculation.
 If you have a car loan, include it as a liability in your net worth calculation.
-For help calculating your net worth, check out our review of Empower.
-It’s a free tool that’s one of the best ways to track your net worth and investments.
+For help calculating your net worth, check out our Empower.
+It’s a free tool that’s one of the best ways to track your net worth and portfolio of investments.

 Generally, your net worth calculation should include all your valuables, such as vehicles, real property, and personal property, like jewelry.
 To keep your net worth accurate, however, you must adjust the value of your vehicles, because they will decrease over time.

 How do I know how much my car is worth?

 One of the easiest ways for you to find out how much your car is worth is to go to Kelley Blue Book and enter the details about your car.
 You’ll have the option of choosing “for sale by owner” or “trade-in” value, which will yield different results.
 Your car is worth more money if you sell it privately than if you trade in your car at the dealership.

 One reason is simply convenience.
 Many buyers find it easier to take their old cars to the dealership and trade them in than to take the time to sell the cars themselves — and they’re willing to take less money to do it.

 A second reason that trade-ins are bought for less is that the dealership usually won’t sell the car the way that they receive it.
 The dealership will usually spend money on detailing the car and making small repairs.

 Decide for yourself how you would sell your car (and be honest).
 Would you trade it in or take the time to sell it privately?
 Use this determination to choose which Blue Book value to add to your net worth.

 How to calculate a car’s depreciated value without KBB